Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Multi-Contact Planning for Humanoids

-In addition to search-based and optimization-based methods, learning-based approaches have demonstrated promising potential in planning for multi-contact tasks, such as using reinforcement learning to plan for velocity commands and contact sequences~\cite{pmlr-v164-margolis22a, tsounis2020deepgait}.
+Learning-based approaches have demonstrated promising potential in planning multi-contact tasks, such as using reinforcement learning to generate velocity commands and contact sequences for quadruped locomotion~\cite{pmlr-v164-margolis22a, tsounis2020deepgait}.
 These learning-based planners are mostly modular, making it possible to form a hierarchical architecture with model-based planners and controllers at the low level.
 Compared with traditional optimization-based or heuristics-based approaches, learning-based elements enhance the computation efficiency in multi-contact planning.
-For example,~\cite{lin2019efficient} learn a prediction of centroidal dynamics evolution for efficient contact sequence generation under $0.1$~s, allowing a $300$ times computation speed boost compared to traditional optimization-based methods.
+For example,~\cite{lin2019efficient} learns to predict the evolution of centroidal dynamics and contact sequence for dynamic humanoid loco-manipulation in under $0.1$~s, achieving a computation speed boost $300$ times faster compared to traditional optimization-based methods.

 In addition, learning-based approaches can assist contact prediction, which allows additional information for contact (re)planning in real time.
 Precise contacts are often hard to obtain from motion capture data, making it challenging to learn directly from data.
-To synthesize plausible motion, a naive supervised learning approach often leads to objects moving without any contact or significant penetration between the predicted human body and the objects.~\cite{interdiff} introduced contact correction and predicts motions relative to the contacts predicted.~\cite{object_guided_motion_tog2023} separate the contact prediction and whole-body motion prediction by first predicting the contact positions of a moving object, which are then used as a constraint to synthesize whole-body motion.
-These models have the potential to serve as a loco-manipulation planner for humanoid robots.~\cite{bahl2023affordances} learn to find from the video scenes the affordance (\textit{i.e.}, potential contact points for task execution).
+To synthesize plausible motion, a naive supervised learning approach often leads to objects moving without any contact or significant penetration between the predicted human body and the objects. \cite{interdiff} introduces contact correction and predicts motions relative to the contacts predicted in human-object interaction tasks. \cite{object_guided_motion_tog2023} separates the contact prediction and whole-body motion prediction by first predicting the contact positions with a large, dynamic object, which are then used as constraints to synthesize whole-body human motion.
+These models have the potential to serve as a loco-manipulation planner for humanoid robots. \cite{bahl2023affordances} learns to find from the video scenes the affordance, \textit{i.e.}, potential contact points, for household object manipulation tasks.
 These contacts can be used as heuristics for subsequent motion planning.